-Like any other student loan, you will be responsible for paying back your Federal Direct Subsidized Loan after you finish school, but unlike many other student loans, you won’t be responsible for paying interest while you are in school or during your grace period.
-If you qualify, the government subsidizes your loan by paying the interest on your behalf.
+Like other types of student loans, you will be responsible for paying back your Federal Direct Subsidized Loan after you finish school.
+Unlike many other student loans, however, having a Direct Subsidized loan means you won’t be responsible for paying interest while you are in school or during a six-month grace period after graduation (or during other deferment periods).
+The U.S. Department of Education subsidizes this type of loan by paying the interest on your behalf during those periods.

 How Do You Apply for a Federal Direct Subsidized Loan?

-In order to apply for a Federal Direct Subsidized Loan, you will need to complete the Free Application for Federal Student Aid , more commonly known as FAFSA ®.
-The FAFSA is available for free online, and it asks you questions about the financial circumstances of you and your family.
+To apply for a Federal Direct Subsidized Loan, you will need to complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is available for free online, and contains questions about you and your family’s financial circumstances.

-The information you submit through the FAFSA is transmitted to your school, which uses the information to determine how much and which types of aid for which you may be eligible.
+The information you submit through the FAFSA is transmitted to your school and then used to determine what types of aid (including federal loans, grants, scholarships, and work-study) you are eligible to receive.
+The FAFSA must be completed annually.

 How Is Your Eligibility for a Federal Direct Subsidized Loan Determined?